playframework/play-courses/README.md

 ## CMT course setup

 - Clone the repository to a directory of your choice
-- At the root of the repository run the studentify: `cmta studentify -f -m . -d [dir_path]`
+- At the root of the repository run the studentify: `cmta studentify -f -m . -d [target_dir_path]`
-- Set up the studentified course as the current course: `cmtc set-current-course -s [dir_path]`
+- Set up the studentified course as the current course: `cmtc set-current-course -s [target_dir_path]`

 Once this is done you can run `cmtc` to display the possible commands